-In this chapter we investigate two fundamental concepts associated with Maxwell's equations: the first is the linearity of Maxwell's equations allowing one to resort to the principle of superposition by representing each source in the form of a distribution of point-like sources leading, in turn to the total solution being represented by the sum of solutions of each individual point-source.
-The second basic topic to be considered, is uniqueness of a given solution within the framework of a static or quasi-static regime.
+In this chapter we further investigate three fundamental concepts associated with Maxwell's equations: the first is the linearity of Maxwell's equations allowing one to resort to the principle of superposition by representing each source in the form of a distribution of point-like sources leading, in turn to the total solution being represented by the sum of solutions of each individual point-source.
+The second basic topic to be considered, is uniqueness of a given solution within the framework of a static or quasistatic regime.
 The question in this case is the following: let us assume that by some means we have found a certain solution.
 How do we know it to be the only one?
 The uniqueness theorem shows that once a solution has been found, it is unique and any other solution is just a different representation of the same solution.
-In this chapter we focus our attention to the Poisson equation and not the wave equation.
+The third concept considere, is the concept of reprocity.

-6.1.
-Green's Theorem
+6.1 Green's Theorem